ronBP95/big_store/README.md

 Checkout takes the price of all of the items and empties out the cart.

-### Email / Analyitics / Refinement (Planned Features)

-The SendGrid API will be used to send email receipts of the order that was made and will use the email address of the users sign in credentials.
+### SendGrid Integration

+SendGrid has been integrated successfully but only sends out a test email with a basic subject line, text and html.
+Currently working on creating a better email template but the integration is working fine and emails are being sent to spam folders because the verified email domain is coming from a free email host (@gmail.com).

+### Planned Features

 Google Analytics has been implemented on my portfolio website and will be implemented here to see if user activity is present.
-The "Minimum Viable Project" has been completed and a refinement project is currently underway.
-I am working on fonts, responsiveness pages, fixing react-toastify triggers, and many other visual improvements.
+Project visuals have been improved greatly but are still underway.